rust-lang/rust/.github/ISSUE_TEMPLATE/library_tracking_issue.md

 If this feature didn't go through the RFC process, a final commenting period (FCP) is always needed before stabilization.
 This works as follows:

-A library team member can kick off the stabilization process, at which point the rfcbot will ask all the team members to verify they agree with stabilization.
+A library API team member can kick off the stabilization process, at which point the rfcbot will ask all the team members to verify they agree with stabilization.
 Once enough members agree and there are no concerns, the final commenting period begins: this issue will be marked as such and will be listed